MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create and configure a computer group

 Create a computer group in your Active Directory instance.
 For more information, see [Create a group account in Active Directory](/windows/security/threat-protection/windows-firewall/create-a-group-account-in-active-directory).
 All the management servers that you create will be a part of this group so that all the members of the group can retrieve group managed service account (gMSA) credentials.
 (You'll create these credentials in later steps.)
-This group can't contain spaces and must have alphanumeric characters only.
+This group can't contain spaces and must have alphabet characters only.

 :::image type="Active directory computers" source="media/create-operations-manager-managed-instance/active-directory-computers.png" alt-text="Screenshot of Active Directory computers.":::